all-solutions/pfsense-speedtest-widget/README.md

 ![image](https://github.com/user-attachments/assets/79f5b910-6c3e-4ccd-a877-eacf88c87588)
 - added easier way to download **speedtest.widget.php** via [Releases](https://github.com/all-solutions/pfsense-speedtest-widget/releases) (just need to klick on it for starting download)
 - Speed test results moved to a separate file:
-- - no more problems with umlauts
+  - no more problems with umlauts
-- - keep config.xml ‘clean’; these results are out of place there
+  - keep config.xml ‘clean’; these results are out of place there
-- - possibly generate a kind of history of, for example, the last 10 speed tests in the near future
+  - ~~possibly generate a kind of history of, for example, the last 10 speed tests in the near future~~
+  - added history of (max.) lastest 10 speedtest's (I couldn't resist 🙈)

 ___
 This new widget is made to replace a similar widget created in the past by Alon Noy.
 That widget however used the not official speedtest-cli that is no longer supported.
 The no longer supported version of speedtest-cli has a limitation that it can only list and connect 10 geographic choosen test servers which are in most cases never the best server for your tests.
 And also the test results are not the best when compared with the original speedtest-cli from speedtest.net.